MSMEs need most policy attention, govt to do whatever required to promote sector: Niti Aayog VC | Business

 ''Risk capital requirements for MSMEs have been taken care of,'' he said.

-Kumar said that with the change in the definition of MSMEs and labor reforms announced by the government, India's small and medium firms can now become part of global supply chains.
+Kumar said that with the change in definition of MSMEs and labour reforms announced by the government, India's small and medium firms can now become part of global supply chains.

-He said 49.8 percent of India's exports come from the MSME sector.
-Even today, 99 percent of the total 63 million MSMEs are 'micro' and just 1 percent of entities are in the range of 'small' and 'medium' enterprises, Kumar added.
+He said 49.8 per cent of India's exports come from the MSME sector.
+Even today, 99 per cent of the total 63 million MSMEs are 'micro' and just 1 per cent entities are in the range of 'small' and 'medium' enterprises, Kumar added.

-He also stressed the need for increased expenditure on research and development (R&D), which is currently below one percent of gross domestic product.
+He also stressed the need for increasing expenditure on research and development (R&D), which is currently below one per cent of gross domestic product.

+Kumar also said the time has come to take advantage of digital technology to switch from inventory- and asset-based lending to cash flow-based fintech lending to meet the liquidity requirements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)